 In the United States, Microbot expects that its product candidates, once approved, will be purchased primarily by medical institutions, which then bill various third-party payors, such as the Centers for Medicare & Medicaid Services, or CMS, which administers the Medicare program through Medicare Administrative Contractors, and other government health care programs and private insurance plans, for the healthcare products and services provided to their patients.
 The process involved in applying for coverage and incremental reimbursement from CMS is lengthy and expensive.
 Moreover, many private payors look to CMS in setting their reimbursement policies and amounts.
-If CMS or other agencies limit coverage for procedures utilizing Microbot's products, this may affect coverage and reimbursement determinations by many private payors.
+If CMS or other agencies limit coverage for procedures utilizing Microbot's products or decrease or limit reimbursement payments for doctors and hospitals utilizing Microbot's products, this may affect coverage and reimbursement determinations by many private payors.